 In New Jersey, a driving while intoxicated (DWI) conviction may result in serious consequences, including jail time and a license suspension.
 Because of the potential penalties, it is imperative to challenge any failure by the arresting officer to follow proper protocol.
 You may need an experienced lawyer who knows the nuances of the laws of DWI and other traffic violations.
-Attorney Leon Matchin provides tenacious representations for East Brunswick residents and other individuals facing these charges.Understanding the Drug Recognition Evaluation Process
+Middlesex County DWI lawyer Leon Matchin provides tenacious representations for East Brunswick residents and other individuals facing these charges.Understanding the Drug Recognition Evaluation Process

 First, the initial officer requests a breathalyzer test from the driver.
 This is an informal reading of the driver’s blood alcohol concentration (BAC).
 If the breathalyzer result is inconsistent with impairment, but the officer still suspects that the driver is impaired, the officer may request a DRE officer to further evaluate the driver.

 The second step of the DRE consists of the initial officer briefing the DRE officer regarding the suspected DUI driver.
 The DRE officer will ask questions regarding the driver’s appearance, demeanor, and manner of driving.
 As a third step, the DRE officer will examine the driver, inquiring about the driver’s health and any substances, including food, drink or medications, that the driver recently consumed.
 The DRE officer will observe the driver’s speech, attitude, coordination, and breath.
 The DRE officer will check for Horizontal Gaze Nystagmus (HGN), an involuntary jerking of the eyes that indicates impairment.
 The DRE officer will also measure the driver’s pulse for the first of three different times to ensure an accurate reading.